-The GDPR (General Data Protection Regulation) came into force on 25 May 2018.
-The Regulation replaced the old Data Protection Act and is concerned with respecting your rights as individuals when processing your personal information.
+The knowledge of your data protection rights may be very important in an employment context.
+The General Data Protection Regulation (“GDPR”) came into force on 25 May 2018.
+The Regulation replaced the old Data Protection Act and is concerned with respecting your rights as individuals when your personal information has been processed.

 1.Personal data should be processed fairly, lawfully and in a transparent manner.

 2.Data should be obtained for specified and lawful purposes and not further processed in a manner that is incompatible with those purposes.

 3.The data should be adequate, relevant and not excessive.

 4.The data should be accurate and where necessary kept up to date.

 5.Data should not be kept for longer than necessary.

 The GDPR requires your employer to provide you with a privacy notice.
 This will outline the legal reasoning and justification for the collection and processing of your data.
 The privacy notice must include;